-1. Spaniards share everything.
 They prefer to spend their house, their food and also their day with others.
-An example: when you go out to eat in the Netherlands, you order a starter, main course and dessert only for yourself.
-In Spain you order 5 dishes 'para compartir' with 4 people.
-They come in turns on the table and you eat this together.
-And an additional advantage, you will quickly get to know many different dishes.
-Even when you visit somewhere, it doesn't matter at what time, there is always something to eat.
+It is very common in Spain that you order 5 dishes 'para compartir' with 4 people.
+They take turns on the table and you eat them together.
+And an additional advantage, you get to know a lot of different dishes very quickly.
+Even if you come to visit, no matter at what time, there is always something to eat.
 For everyone.
 Are you coming unexpectedly?
-No problem, you just sit down.
+No problem, you just slide in.
 The more the merrier.

-2. Spaniards are the most social people I know.
-As said, they prefer to share and do a lot together.
-But apart from that, they give you a very warm and pleasant feeling.
-Also at a first meeting.
-And even if you don't speak their language completely yet, they do their best to listen to you and understand you and are very patient in that.
-They also do not tend to improve you continuously.
+As said, they prefer to share everything and do a lot together.
+But apart from that they give you a very warm and nice feeling.
+Even at a first meeting.
+And even if you don't fully speak their language yet, they do their best to listen to you, understand you and are very patient.
+They also don't tend to improve you continuously.
 Not at all.
-They only appreciate that you try to speak their language.
+They just appreciate you trying to speak their language.
 That is greatly appreciated!

-6. Always on the move.
-Now I am quite sporty, and I walk and cycle a lot.
-But whenever I go, I always meet others.
 Especially on Sunday morning the park is full of walkers.
-Couples, girlfriends or just with some music in your ears.
-There is also no cycling here, as in the Netherlands.
-Everyone does everything on foot.
-If you live a little outside the center, then on average you walk more than half an hour a day.
-You will also find everywhere, even in the smaller villages, those devices on which you can do exercises.
+Couples, girlfriends or alone with some music in your ears, everyone goes out.
+Apart from sports, almost everyone does everything on foot.
+If you live a little outside the center, you walk on average more than half an hour a day.
+You will also find, even in the smaller villages, outdoor gym equipment for exercises.

 Is there nothing to criticize about Spanish people?